bricker0/choropleth_map/README.md

 TARGET 3.6  By 2020, halve the number of global deaths and injuries from road traffic accidents INDICATOR 3.6.1  Death rate due to road traffic injuries Death rate due to road traffic injuries (per 100,000 population)

+and Indicator 1.1.1

 I downloaded these data.
 I first need to explore the data then clean it.